REANNZ/etcbd-public/README.md

 ## Overall considerations

-The ancilliary tools package comprises three separate tools:
+The ancilliary tools package consists of three separate sets of tools:
 * admintool
 * metrics
 * monitoring

-Each of the tools is (at the moment) designed to run in an isolated environment - so on a separate docker host.
+Each of the tools is (at the moment) designed to run in an isolated environment.
+They can be run on a single docker host by mapping each to a different port.
+The configuration files provided here are designed this way:

-Please create three separate VMs with Docker, one for each of the tools.
+* Admintool runs on ports 80 and 443 (HTTP and HTTPS)
+* Monitoring tools run on ports 8080 and 8443 (HTTP and HTTPS)
+* Metrics runs on port 5601 (plain HTTP only)

 ## Preliminaries

 Install and configure Docker.
-Please follow https://docs.docker.com/engine/installation/
+Please follow OUR local instructions based on https://docs.docker.com/engine/installation/

 ## Basic setup